 South Dakota School of Mines & Technology, 501 E. St. Joseph St. Rapid City, SD 57701, USA

-This research seeks to use time reversal to accelerate the self-healing tendencies of a polymer.
-With no a priori knowledge of a crack location our time reversal algorithm will be used to focus acoustic pressure at the damaged location to accelerate the healing process.
+This research seeks to use acoustic stress-wave time reversal to accelerate the self-healing tendencies of a polymer.
 This could be advantageous when used in hard-to-reach areas such as space where manual repair would be difficult.
-Also, in situations where the healing rate competes with continuous damages such as micrometeoroid collisions this technology could tip the balance in favor of the healing process.
-Studies to date include one dimensional time reversal experiments and the use of acoustic energy to accelerate the curing of a two-part epoxy, since the curing reaction can be considered analogous to self-healing process.
-Future studies include tensile testing during the time reversal procedure to further illustrate the effect of time reversal on the healing process.
+Studies to date include one dimensional time reversal experiments and the use of acoustic energy to accelerate the molding of an epoxy polymer mixed with a curing agent (the curing reaction can be considered analogous to self-healing process).
+Studies reported herein investigate the effect of focused acoustic energy at a mold discontinuity during curing, and experiments under time reversed focusing on crack sealing in polymer dog-bone specimens.
+Tensile testing is carried out in the latter tests to monitor sealing progress.

 Epoxy Curing Tests

 Tests have been conducted on a curing two-part epoxy, both with and without acoustic excitation.
-Cure progress is measured via vibrational response: the liquid epoxy is injected into a brass tube and an attached accelerometer records a waveform.
-A fast Fourier transform is calculated, frequency and amplitude shifts are tracked, and it is by monitoring these that an epoxy’s cure status can be quantified.
-In the last year several variables have been eliminated or reduced and consistent results are being achieved.
-Testing to date seems to indicate that acoustic excitation does accelerate the cure process but much research remains.
+Cure progress is measured via vibration response.A fast Fourier transform is calculated, frequency and amplitude shifts are tracked, and it is by monitoring these that an epoxy’s cure status can be quantified.
+In recent tests, several variables have been eliminated or reduced and consistent results are being achieved.
+While these confirm that acoustic excitation does accelerate the cure process, further research is needed in order to define the associated material and operational prerequisites.

-Tensile Testing
+Crack Sealing Tests

-Currently, another test is being prepared which will involve running the one-dimensional time reversal experiments while simultaneously conducting tensile tests with the intention of showing that as a material is healed, the tensile properties of the material will also return to their original state and that acoustic excitation via time reversal will accelerate this process.
-A rod of nylon with a small crack near the center will be mounted into a tensile testing machine, with piezoelectric transducers positioned at either end of the rod.
-The transducers will be used to send an initial pulse as well as read in the response pulse and send the additional pulses required for the time reversal procedure.
-The tensile testing will be used to track the stress versus strain graph of the nylon specimen as the curing process takes place, which will allow us find the rate at which time reversal accelerates the healing process.
+The paper will also discuss results on iterative time reversal application on cracked nylon specimens mounted within a tensile testing machine and provided with transducers to enable time reversed focusing at the crack.
+Crack healing progress is monitored through continual measurement of the specimen’s stress-strain response.